Quick start

 Step 1: Install the CLI

-Confirm it's available:
+Confirm it is available:

 docify --version